-May was National Pet Month and now Pride month is here!
+May was National Pet Month and June is Pride month!
 For many of us in the LGBTQIA+ community, our dogs are very important members of our chosen families.
-Dogs (especially in the last year) are our constant companions, and our biggest allies and supporters.
+Dogs are our constant companions and our biggest allies and supporters.
 Regardless of what the rest of the world might think or say, our dogs love us unconditionally.
 Looking for ways to incorporate your dog into your festivities?
-Here are some fun ways to incorporate dogs into Pride!
+Here are some fun ways to celebrate Pride with your dog!

-If your dog is more in favor of outfits, there are adorable rainbow and pride-themed costumes available from most pet shops in all sizes from Chihuahua to Newfoundland (yes, even my giant dog has a rainbow outfit!).
+If your dog is more in favor of outfits, there are adorable rainbow and Pride-themed costumes available from most pet shops in all sizes, from Chihuahua to Newfoundland (yes, even my giant dog has a rainbow outfit!).
 If your dog isn’t used to wearing clothes, start slowly and make it a positive experience.
 Start by letting your dog sniff any costume or outfit.
-When your dog is comfortable with the outfit, gently put it on while feeding your dog treats and then take the costume right off.
-As your dog gets comfortable wearing the outfit you can start to leave it on your dog longer continuing to pair the outfit with treats, toys, and play.
-Make sure to always supervise your dog when they are wearing their pride-themed outfits to ensure they don’t chew or get tangled in the outfits.
+When your dog is comfortable with the outfit, gently put it on while feeding them treats and then take the costume right off.
+As your dog gets comfortable wearing the outfit, you can start to leave it on your dog longer, continuing to pair the outfit with treats, toys, and play.
+Make sure to always supervise your dog when they are wearing their Pride-themed outfits to ensure they don’t chew or get tangled in the outfits.

-If your dog isn’t comfortable with clothes/costumes, another festive option is to get or make pride-themed bandannas.
-Most dogs are perfectly comfortable wearing bandannas and Pride-themed ones can correspond with any array of LGBTQIA+ flags, or affirming sentiments like “I love my queer family” etc.
+If your dog isn’t comfortable with clothes or costumes, another festive option is to get or make Pride-themed bandannas.
+Most dogs are perfectly comfortable wearing bandannas and Pride-themed ones can correspond with any array of LGBTQIA+ flags, or affirming sentiments like “I love my queer family,” etc.

 2. Pride-themed treats